 As to the Smith murder; there are a couple of mildly confusing issues related to the account of Madam Smith’s death as Albus presents it.
 One is that the visit that Tom paid her took place a full couple of days before she was found dead.
 The other is that acto Albus, Hokey remembered stirring something into Madam Smith’s cocoa that wasn’t sugar.
 We didn’t see that happen in anybody’s memory.
 We were just told it.
 Presumably Albus was also just told it.
 It may well be true, but it is hearsay evidence.

 The other question is whether or not Madam Smith’s death was indeed the basis for the Cup Horcrux.
 Rowling claimed that it was, although this was interview information.
-In this case, I find it easier to believe Rowling than to believe that Tom killed Madam Smith, stole the cup, and then killed some random, unnamed other person in order to turn it into a Horcrux.
+In this case, I find it easier to believe Rowling than to believe that Tom killed Madam Smith, stole the cup, and then later killed some random, unnamed other person in order to turn it into a Horcrux.

 We are given to understand that Tom tampered with Morfin’s memory, first suppressing the memory of his meeting with his nephew, and then overlaying it with a copy of his own memory of crossing the valley and murdering the Riddles.
 He was 15 at the time, so it may have been a fairly crude cut-and-paste job, which may explain why Albus was so easily able to undo it.
 But by the time of Madam Smith’s murder, Tom was probably rather better at such things.
 And he wasnt working in the spur of the moment.
 He had given himself a couple of days to draft out a plan.

-Madam Smith’s murder appears to have been built to the same basic template as the Riddles’.
-Tom was there at the house.
-At some point he caught Hokey unaware and either erased, or suppressed her memory of his arival and overlaid it with his memory of stirring the poison into the cocoa.
+At some point during the evening, he caught Hokey unaware and stunned her.
+Then either erased, or suppressed her memory of his arival and overlaid it with his memory of stirring the poison into the cocoa.
 He left the older memory of his earlier visit alone.
-That had taken place a couple of days earlier, and anyone else might have been to the house between those visits and been told of it.
+That visit had taken place a couple of days earlier, and anyone else might have been to the house between those visits and been told of it.

-Once Madam Smith had dismissed Hokey for the night, Tom possessed her, forced her to drink the poisoned cocoa, and waited while she died to make his Horcrux.
-Then he took the Cup and the Slytherin locket (and probably whatever lose cash or untracable valuables were available), dealt with Hokey, and left, erasing any other indication of his presence.
-If he had missed any trces, his visit a couple of days earlier would have accounted for it.
+Then he took the Cup and the Slytherin locket (and probably whatever lose cash or untracable valuables were available), and left, erasing any other indication of his presence.
+If he had missed any traces, his visit a couple of days earlier would have accounted for it.

 We don’t know how well memory tampering works on House Elves, but Hokey did not remember Tom visiting on the night that her Mistress died.
 And she did apparently remember something about the poisoned cocoa.
 (Although, if the poison was actually in the sugar bowl, that might have confused the issue.)
 And given that Albus was aware of the method used in framing Morfin, one now wonders why he did not attempt to discover whether Hokey’s memory had been similarly tampered with.